MicroEJ/docs/VEEPortingGuide/multiSandbox.rst

    In-Place Feature Installation Steps

 In-Place Feature installation only applies in RAM: the whole Feature content (code and resources) is allocated in the Kernel Working Buffer.
-When the Core Engine or the device restarts the Kernel Working Buffer is reset, thus there is no persistent Feature.
+When the Core Engine or the device restarts, the Kernel Working Buffer is reset; thus there is no persistent Feature.

 .. figure:: images/multisandbox-link-inplace-memories.png
    :alt: In-Place Feature Installation Memory Map